 Homeschool students are at a disadvantage for scholarships

 This is simply not true.
-First, homeschoolers are very competitive for scholarships in across the board.
+First, homeschoolers are very competitive for scholarships across the board.
 This includes need-based and merit-based scholarships.
 Second, there are scholarships out there that were created specifically for homeschool students.
 Homeschool college scholarships are available, some specific and some general, but your research will be rewarded.

 Homeschool applicants are not actively recruited by top schools